Azure/Azure-Sentinel/DataConnectors/microsoft-logstash-output-azure-loganalytics/README.md

 - plugin_flash_interval – Optional filed, define the maximal time difference (in seconds) between sending two messages to Log Analytics.
 - Max_items – Optional field, 2000 by default. this parameter will control the maximum batch size.
 This value will be changed if the user didn’t specify “amount_resizing = false” in the configuration.

 Note: View the GitHub to learn more about the sent message’s configuration, performance settings and mechanism

+Security notice: We recommend not to implicitly state the workspace_id and workspace_key in your Logstash configuration for security reasons.
+                 It is best to store this sensitive information in a Logstash KeyStore as described here- https://www.elastic.co/guide/en/elasticsearch/reference/current/get-started-logstash-user.html

 ## Tests